-Grilled chicken tacos are one of my family’s very favorite meals and these are super simple to make and the end result is always sure to impress!
+Grilled Chicken Tacos are one of my family’s very favorite meals!
+These are super simple to make and the end result is always sure to impress!
 In this recipe, warm tortillas are filled with Mexican spiced chicken, corn cabbage slaw, a creamy taco sauce, avocado slices and a squeeze of fresh lime.
-It’s a crowd-pleasing meal that’s quick, easy, and packed with flavor!
+It’s a crowd-pleasing dinner that’s quick, easy, and packed with flavor!

 grilled chicken tacos with corn slaw, avocado and sliced jalapeño

 Tacos are always a hit, whether it’s steak tacos, flavorful turkey tacos, or these easy, yet totally satisfying easy chicken tacos.
-You guys are going to LOVE this chicken taco recipe!
 They are seriously so good!
-I’ve been using this recipe for years and it’s just a foolproof, all around delicious recipe.
+I’ve been using this recipe for years and it’s just a foolproof, all around delicious dish.

 grilled chicken and all of the other ingredients to make grilled chicken tacos

-The marinade for the chicken requires very few ingredients.
-Most of them on the list below are spices that I’m sure you already have on hand.
+This grilled chicken taco recipe and the marinade for the chicken require simple ingredients.
+Many of them are spices and other kitchen staples that you may already have on hand.
 Here’s everything you need:

 • Olive oil.
 Avocado oil or vegetable oil will work too.